irfdot/irf/content/articles/kokoro/index.md

 draft = false
 +++

-A beautiful album published by Japanese artists Sababa 5 and Yurika Hanashima[^1].
+A beautiful album by Sababa 5 and Yurika Hanashima [^1].

 So familiar and so foreign at the same time [^2].